alexadvai/agenticscan/README.md

 ## ✨ Features

-- **Scan Dashboard**: An at-a-glance overview of your security posture, including key metrics and weekly scan activity.
+- **Dynamic Scan Dashboard**: An at-a-glance overview of your security posture, with dynamically generated stats and a weekly scan activity chart.
-- **New Scans**: Easily configure and launch new scans with various options like scan mode (Quick, Full, Stealth), scan types (Port Scan, OS Detection), and credentials for authenticated scans.
+- **Agentic New Scans**: Easily configure and launch new scans.
+The system is designed to allow an AI agent to interpret scan parameters and make intelligent decisions.
 - **Detailed Scan Reports**: Drill down into individual scan results to see a summary, risk score, open ports, detected vulnerabilities, and the raw scan output.
-- **AI Remediation Advisor**: Utilizes Genkit and Google's Gemini model to analyze scan findings and provide actionable remediation suggestions.
+- **AI-Powered Analysis & Remediation**: Utilizes Genkit and Google's Gemini model to analyze raw scan data, generate a summary and risk score, and provide actionable remediation suggestions.
+- **Sortable Results**: The scan results table is fully interactive, allowing you to sort by target, risk score, or date.
-- **Scheduled Scans**: Automate your security assessments by scheduling recurring scans.
+- **Scheduled Scans**: Automate your security assessments by scheduling recurring scans (UI only).
-- **Responsive Design**: A clean, responsive interface built with ShadCN UI and Tailwind CSS that works seamlessly across devices.
+- **Responsive & Themed UI**: A clean, responsive interface built with ShadCN UI, Tailwind CSS, and Next.js, featuring both light and dark modes.

 ## 🚀 Tech Stack